 I had a lot of preparing to do, so I went to a sporting goods store and picked up a lantern, a sleeping bag, bug spray, and some camping pillows.
 I packed a cooler with bottled water and a bag with snacks.
 You get the picture.

 Another thing I had to do was get the truck ready.
 Nissan makes a variety of accessories for the Titan XD, such as splash guards ($235), lighting for the running boards ($370), a sliding bed extender ($330), and a sliding bed divider ($260).
 The company was kind enough to equip my test Titan with the optional $750 Platinum Reserve Bed Utility Package.

 On this adventure, we tested out Nissan's in-bed tent for the Titan, as well as its bed storage boxes.

 Sounds convenient, right?
 For the most part, it was.
 The electronic tailgate lock provided peace of mind.
-The rear utility bed step was useful for getting into the bed, but using it get out of the bed required patience and careful foot placement.
+The rear utility bed step was useful for getting into the cargo box, but using it to get out of the bed required patience and careful foot placement.
 The lockable in-bed Titan Boxes were a nice touch, but I didn’t need them.